 - All-Time Hot 100 rank: #49

 - Year: 1978

-Unless you’re a die-hard music trivia nerd, you might be unaware that Andy Gibb is the younger brother of Barry, Robin, and Maurice Gibb (a.k.a.
-The Bee Gees).
-While a substantial age difference kept Andy from ever joining his brothers’ band, the foursome did write a lot of music together, including Andy’s hit “Shadow Dancing.”
-In 1978, the brothers Gibb performed the track together at a Jai-Alai Fronton Studios performance in Miami, marking the first time they’d perform together live.
+Unless you're a die-hard music trivia nerd, you might not be aware that Andy Gibb is the younger brother of Barry, Robin, and Maurice Gibb, aka The Bee Gees.
+While a substantial age difference kept Andy from ever joining his brothers' band, the foursome did write a lot of music together, including Andy's hit "Shadow Dancing."
+In 1978, the brothers Gibb performed the track together at a Jai-Alai Fronton Studios performance in Miami, marking the first time they'd perform together in concert.

 #25.
 'I Want to Hold Your Hand' by The Beatles

 In 1963, The Beatles sat down at EMI Recording Studios, which in 1976 was renamed Abbey Road Studios, to record "I Want to Hold Your Hand" after their manager, Brian Epstein, asked them to write something for the American market.
 While the group was already wildly popular in Europe, they hadn't yet gained the same notoriety across the pond.
 Upon its Dec.
 26, 1963, release, the song was a runaway hit, selling 10,000 copies an hour in New York City alone.

 #24.
 'It's All in the Game' by Tommy Edwards